On July 20, 1969, the day of the historic US walk on the moon, I was 18 and working at Disneyland in Anaheim, California.

 Back then I didn’t recognize or appreciate the perfect execution the lunar mission required to be a success.
 But I did know a little something about the standards and execution required to create the magic of the Magic Kingdom.

 College students coveted working at Disney.
-I longed to be a tour guide or ride operator, but I gladly accepted cashiering positions, first at the Plaza Pavilion restaurant and later at the Emporium gift shop, both on Main Street.
+I longed to be a tour guide or ride operator but gladly accepted cashiering positions at the Plaza Pavilion restaurant and the Emporium gift shop, both on Main Street.

 Disneyland employees (always called cast members) received freshly washed and pressed costumes (never called uniforms) every day.
 At the Emporium we wore pastel Victorian-style blouses tucked into floor-length fit-and-flare skirts.

-After changing out of street clothes and putting on my costume in the cast members’ building off the parking lot, I walked across a large open area called the berm toward a door in the high fence that bordered the back of Main Street attractions.
-Disneyland’s Main Street (unlike Disney World’s) is built to three-quarter scale, creating the sensation of entering another world as well as another time.
+After getting into costume, cast members walked across a large open area called the berm toward a door in the high fence that bordered the back of Main Street attractions.
+Disneyland’s Main Street is built to three-quarter scale, creating the sensation of entering another world as well as another time.
 Walking through that door always emphasized the magic for me.

 Jesus tells us that if His followers love one another, the world will know we’re His disciples.
-Letters in the New Testament from Paul and others repeat this theme again and again.
+He prayed for His followers to have unity.
+Letters in the New Testament repeat this theme again and again.
 How we treat one another matters.
-Unity and love among believers show Christ to the world, whether we’re worshiping together, assisting those in need, or discussing the President online.
+Unity and love among believers show Christ to the world, whether we’re worshiping together, assisting those in need, talking about racism, or discussing the President online.

 It’s not wrong to be concerned about the behavior of other believers.
 Jesus called out the Pharisees for their hypocrisy and the crowds for their spiritual apathy.
-Paul chastised Peter publicly when Peter had second thoughts about associating with Gentile Christians.
-Paul told Timothy his first response toward others’ sin should be to encourage rather than to rebuke: “an older man . . . as you would a father, younger men as brothers, older women as mothers, younger women as sisters, in all purity” (1 Timothy 5:1-2).
-James commended bringing wandering believers back onto the way of truth.
+Paul chastised Peter when Peter had second thoughts about associating with Gentile Christians.
+James commended bringing wandering believers back into the way of truth.

 But we also have this from Jesus: “Judge not, that you be not judged.
 For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
 Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?”
 (Matthew 7:1-3).